sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 4th maṇḍala onwards, we see that he hardly refers to the so-called important peculiarities of grammar except in the tenth maṇḍala where he seems to have paid attention again to that subject.
 Had our anthor followed Sāyaṇācarya's commentary, the same thing would occur here too.
-If he has omitted all that is difficult in the begining, who was it that suggested points in explaining the Ṛcas of the family maṇḍalas where Sayaṇācārya is utterly [silent'?](# "Cf. Any Rk from the mandala II to VII.")
-Moreover Sayaṇācārya has never referred to the Ṛk -Prātiśākhya in order to explain the peculiarities of the Samhitā and Pada-texts; our author has done it throughout.
+If he has omitted all that is difficult in the begining, who was it that suggested points in explaining the Ṛcas of the family maṇḍalas where Sayaṇācārya is utterly silent'?[^40] Moreover Sayaṇācārya has never referred to the Ṛk -Prātiśākhya in order to explain the peculiarities of the Samhitā and Pada-texts; our author has done it throughout.
 Our author refers not only to Nirukta but many times to Nighaṇṭualso which latter is hardly referred to by Sāyaṇācārya.
 We have already made mention of the fact that our author was highly conversant with the text of Nighaṇṭu, so much so, that at one place (on page 249-50) he has composed verses woven out of the words from Nighaṇṭu which are unfamiliar to the classical Sanskrit.
 Besides the author's originality lies in quoting the texts of the Brāhmaṇas, Āraṇyakas, Upaniṣads, Śrauta and Gṛhya Sūtras which go to confirm the meaning implied in the Ṛcas.
 Here author's method is often quite independent of Sāyaṇa.
 Our author's passages referring to the Brahmāṇa in general term (**इति व्राह्मणे**) always belong to the Kauṣītaki; so also is the case with the Āranyaka and Upaniṣads.
 Sāyaṇācārya is fond of referring to the Taittirīya and Aitareya and hardly ever to Kauṣītaki.
 Thus our author has preferred to be as independent of Sāyaṇa as he could.
 Oftentimes our author prefers the words-meaning according to the Nirukta where Sāyaṇācārya tries to give his own meaning following

-Panini's [dhātupāṭha](# "Cf. pp. 183, 209, 222, 223, 225, 229, 245.").
+[^40]: "Cf. Any Rk from the mandala II to VII."

+Panini's dhātupāṭha[^41].
 On page 202, it will be seen that the word **‘सम्राट्'** is explained by Sāyana as **राजसूययाजी**, but our author quoting the authority of the Śatapatha Brāhmana explains the word as **वाजपेयया॒जी**.
 On page 245, the word **वधेन** is explained by Sāyaṇa as **आयुधेन**; but our author on the authority of the Nighaṇṭu, which is quoted immediately after, explains it as**वज्रेण**’ These instances have been quoted here for the readers to have a glimpse at the minute differences that are marked in our author's commentary.
-Sometimes there are no legends in the Vedabhāsya at all; on such occasions our author's sources have been the Saṁhitā, the Bṛhaddevatā or Saḍguruśisya's [Vedārthadāpikā.](# "Cf. pp. 14, 15, 63, 73, 119 etc.") In adjusting legends too he has nowhere followed Sāyaṇācārya.
-Many legends are met with in Sāyaṇabhāṣya [elsewhere,](# "Cf. pp. 116, 120, 121, 180, 205, 220 etc. See Appendix 3 of this book.")which our author has adapted them for his purpose, where he has made Sāyaṇācārya his guide.
+Sometimes there are no legends in the Vedabhāsya at all; on such occasions our author's sources have been the Saṁhitā, the Bṛhaddevatā or Saḍguruśisya's Vedārthadāpikā.[^42] In adjusting legends too he has nowhere followed Sāyaṇācārya.
+Many legends are met with in Sāyaṇabhāṣya elsewhere,[^43]which our author has adapted them for his purpose, where he has made Sāyaṇācārya his guide.
 Our author has shown also much originality in quoting oftentimes the parallel passages of the Ṛk-Saṁhitā itself, the indebtedness of which does not fall to the credit of Sāyaṇa.
+Thus our author, although following Sāyaṇa literally for commentary's sake, has struck a new path of explaining Ṛcas.[^44]

+[^41]: "Cf. pp. 183, 209, 222, 223, 225, 229, 245."

+[^42]: "Cf. pp. 14, 15, 63, 73, 119 etc."

+[^43]: "Cf. pp. 116, 120, 121, 180, 205, 220 etc. See Appendix 3 of this book."

-Thus our author, although following Sāyaṇa literally for commentary's sake, has struck a new path of explaining [Ṛcas.](# "Dr. W. D. Whitney's ideas about the systematic method of explaining Rcas are somewhat similar to the method followed by our author.
-Vide pp. XII, XIII above.")
+[^44]: "Dr. W. D. Whitney's ideas about the systematic method of explaining Rcas are somewhat similar to the method followed by our author.
+Vide pp. XII, XIII above."

 **(c) Works utilised, its indebtedness to them.**